wabkur/binary_trees/README.md

-function that checks if a binary tree is full
+function that checks if a binary tree is perfect